abenga/valagtk3tutorial/content/chapter-03-first-programs/03-first-programs.md

-When the `Gtk.Widget destroy()` method is called it will cause the *"destroy"* signal to be emitted from the window which will in turn cause the `HelloWorld` `destroy()` method to be called to end the program.
+When the `Gtk.Widget destroy()` method is called it will cause the *"destroy"* signal to be emitted from the window which will in turn cause the `HelloWorld` `on_destroy()` method to be called to end the program.

 The next line

-    this.window.add(this.button);
+    this.add(this.button);

 is a packing call, which will be explained in depth later on in a later chapter on Packing Widgets.
 But it is fairly easy to understand.
 It simply tells GTK that the button is to be placed in the window where it will be displayed.
 Note that a GTK container can only contain one widget.
-There are other widgets, described later, that are designed to layout multiple widgets in various ways.
+There are other widgets, described later, that are designed to lay out multiple widgets in various ways.

 Now we have everything set up the way we want it to be.
-With all the signal handlers in place, and the button placed in the window where it should be, we ask GTK to "show" the widgets on the screen using the following lines
+All the signal handlers are in place, and the button has been placed in the window.

-    this.button.show();

-    this.window.show();

-The window widget is shown last so the whole window will pop up at once rather than seeing the window pop up, and then the button forming inside of it.
-Although with such a simple example, it's unlikely you'd notice.

-We then define the `main()` method.
+We now define the `main()` method.
 This is the point at which execution of our program begins.

 The line